LEARNAcademy/syllabus/ruby/classes_objects.md

 person_one.set_name('Jon Snow')
 ```

-Then you can call the method that contains the variable given_name:
+Then you can call the method that contains the variable `@name`:

 ```RUBY
 person_one.get_name